Whisk(e)y

 Bourbon

 1. It must be made in the United States of America.
-(Contrary to what some say, it does not have to be made in Kentucky, although that is the Bourbon center of the U.S.) You will never find any whiskey made outside of the U.S. labeled as bourbon.
+(Contrary to what some say, it does not have to be made in Kentucky, although that is the Bourbon center of the U.S.) You will never find any whiskey made outside of the U.S. legally labeled as bourbon.

 2. It must be made from at least 51% corn.
 There are no restrictions otherwise as to how much rye, wheat, or cereal grains can be added, but they cannot exceed 49%.